Jurence/Jurence/README.md

 # Hi there 👋, I'm Jurence

-A Part time BE Engineer, Cyber security enthusiast and QA engineer, currently specializing in mobile, web, backend and 3D technology product testing.
+A Cyber security enthusiast and QA engineer, currently specializing in mobile, web, backend and 3D technology product testing.
 Passionate about ensuring software quality and seamless user experiences.
 In my free time, i write/learn some backend/FE code as well.

 - 🔍 I’m currently working on end-to-end tests for mobile applications.
 - 🌱 I’m currently learning advanced techniques in 3D technology and mobile application testing.